becdetat/handy-angular-things/README.md

-# handy-angular-things
+# Handy Angular things

-A collection of handy Angular directives, filters and other tidbits
+A collection of handy Angular directives, filters and other tidbits.

+Note that the majority of these will be written in ES6+.